AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 then use a gecko command to modify that address.
 Instead, you need to modify the game's *code* by insterting your own *code* that sets the jump height.
 You can only write code.

+I should mention there is some amount of static, inline data in the DOL.
+Some lookup tables and constants are located there.
+For example, function pointer tables for action states.

 [There are more commands](https://web.archive.org/web/20191001120524/https://www.geckocodes.org/index.php?arsenal=1), but I haven't seen them used so I won't be covering them.